COVID-19 Patient Information

 How can I protect myself from getting COVID-19?

-Handwashing is your first line of defense.
-It is important to wash your hands frequently and thoroughly.
+Waearing a mask is your best line of defense.
+It is also important to wash your hands frequently and thoroughly.

 Wash your hands with soap and water for at least 20 seconds, especially after you have been in any public place, coughed, sneezed or if you have touched your eyes, nose or mouth.
 Make sure to wash all surfaces of your hands, fingers, and thumbs.